-"I am so excited to be at Vanderbilt," Mason said.
+"I am so excited to be at Vanderbilt," Mason said at the time he was hired.
 "This university combines the best of what's good about college athletics and academics.
 We expect to be competitive and look forward to competing for an SEC East crown."

 While facing seven ranked opponents and one of the nation's toughest schedules in 2013, Mason's defense ranked third in the NCAA in rushing defense (89.4 yards), 10th in scoring defense (19.0 points) and 16th in total offense (343.1 yards).